RexKramerXV/EDMultiCMDR/README.md

     1. A UI is presented to select for which users to start E:D via MinEDLauncher, with default to all
     1. If there are no stored credentials, it will ask the user to create them.
 1. It keeps track of already running Elite : Dangerous instances (process names `EliteDangerous64','EliteDangerous`)
-1. it will check for "client" type - currently only Steam is supported
+1. it will check for "client" type - currently only Steam and Frontier launcher are supported
 1. For each selected user from the UI, it will
-    1. start Steam process,
+    1. launch the game with the correct credentials via MinEDLauncher,
-    1. waits (timeout of 30 seconds) until the NEW E:D process is started for the user,
+    1. wait (timeout of 30 seconds) until the NEW E:D process is started for the user,
-    1. terminates the Steam process PID it started for the user (as you cannot have run several instances of Steam in parallel for different users)
+    1. terminate the Steam process PID ~~or the Frontier launcher PID (this must be tested!)~~ it started for the user (as you cannot have run several instances of Steam in parallel for different users)

+## Installation

+1. Download the latest release archive from the project's GitHub releases page and extract it to a folder on your machine, e.g. C:\Program Files\EDMultiCMDR or C:\Users\<you>\Apps\EDMultiCMDR.
+2. Create a Windows shortcut for easy access:
+   - Right-click the Desktop (or Start menu folder) → New → Shortcut.
+   - For the "Target" field use an invocation like:
+     `powershell.exe -NoProfile -ExecutionPolicy Bypass -File "C:\path\to\EDMultiCMDR\EDMultiCMDR.ps1"`
+   - Optionally set "Start in" to the install folder.

 ## Credentials storage & initialization